 If you are walking from Marina Bay Sands, there is an overhead bridge (Lions Bridge) located at Marina Bay Sands Hotel which leads to GBTB as well.
 However, do note that the door only operates from 0800-2300 hours.
 Alternative, you may walk along the waterfront from ArtScience Museum which leads you into Bay South Garden.

-It can be quite a walk for elderly and small kids from Bayfront Plaza to the Conservatories which are the main attractions in GBTB.
+It can be quite a walk for elderly or with small children from Bayfront Plaza to the Conservatories which are the main attractions in GBTB.
 Be it sunny or rainy, the cruiser services seem like a popular option among the tourists and the locals to go around the gardens.
 There are 3 types of cruisers for you to choose from for a small fee.